GRIPS

 Fosters disaster risk management experts in developing countries

-• Program Director: Professor Koji Katayama
+• Program Director: Professor Hideyuki Tamura

-• Associate Director: Professor Naohiko Hibino
+• Associate Director: Professor Takeyoshi Chibana

-• Degree Offered: Master of Disaster Management
+• Degree offered: Master of Disaster Management

-• Language of Instruction: English
+• Language of instruction: English

 • How to Apply

-• Time Schedule:
+• Time schedule:

 • Program duration…1 year